Alejandro04/BooksAndAuthors/README.md

 ## Important

-The domain and infraestructure folders is a proposal about the architecture and not is implement in the functionality of the project.
+The domain and infraestructure folders are proposal about the architecture and not is implement in the functionality of the project.

 ## More details in Notion: